 We commenced operations in 2013.
 Our operations to date have been limited to organizing and staffing our company, business planning, raising capital, conducting discovery and research activities, filing patent applications, identifying potential product candidates, undertaking preclinical studies and clinical trials and establishing arrangements with third parties for the manufacture of initial quantities of our product candidates.
 To date, we have not generated any revenue from product sales and have financed our operations primarily through sales of our equity interests, proceeds from our collaborations, grant funding and debt financing.
-Since inception through March 31, 2023, we raised approximately \$1.3 billion in gross proceeds from the sale of equity instruments and the exercise of stock options and had received an aggregate of \$783.0 million in payments primarily from collaboration partners.
+Since inception through September 30, 2023, we raised approximately \$1.3 billion in gross proceeds from the sale of equity instruments and the exercise of stock options and had received an aggregate of \$783.0 million in payments primarily from collaboration partners.

 We are a clinical-stage company.
-Vepdegestrant (ARV-471), bavdegalutamide (ARV-110) and ARV-766 are each in Phase 1/2 clinical trials, vepdegestrant is also in a Phase 3 clinical trial and our other drug discovery activities are at the research and preclinical development stages.
+Vepdegestrant (ARV-471), ARV-766 and bavdegalutamide (ARV-110) are each in Phase 1/2 clinical trials and vepdegestrant is also in two Phase 3 clinical trials.
+In October 2023 we announced that we plan to prioritize the initiation of a Phase 3 clinical trial in mCRPC with ARV-766 following discussions with regulatory authorities, which discussions we expect will occur by the second quarter of 2024.
+Our other drug discovery activities are at the research and preclinical development stages.
 Our ability to generate revenue from product sales sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our product candidates.
-Since inception, we have incurred significant operating losses and expect to incur increasing operating losses for at least the next several years due to costs associated with our ongoing and anticipated clinical activities for vepdegestrant, bavdegalutamide and ARV-766, development activities associated with our other product candidates, research activities in oncology, neurological and other disease areas to expand our pipeline, hiring additional personnel in research, clinical trials, quality and other functional areas, increased expenses incurred with contract manufacturing organizations to supply us with product for our preclinical and clinical studies and contract research organizations for the synthesis of compounds in our preclinical development activities, as well as other associated costs including the management of our intellectual property portfolio.
+Since inception, we have incurred significant operating losses and expect to incur increasing operating losses for at least the next several years due to costs associated with our ongoing and anticipated clinical activities in oncology, neurological and other disease areas to expand our pipeline, hiring additional personnel in research, clinical trials, quality and other functional areas, increased expenses incurred with contract manufacturing organizations to supply us with product for our preclinical studies and clinical trials and contract research organizations for the synthesis of compounds in our preclinical development activities, as well as other associated costs including the management of our intellectual property portfolio.

-We do not expect to generate revenue from sales of any product for many years, if ever.
+We do not expect to generate any revenue from sales of product in the near future, if ever.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research or product development programs or any future commercialization efforts, or to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates or grant licenses on terms that may not be favorable to us.